pm0824/userauth/README.md

 ### Prerequisites

-- Basic knowledge of Node and JavaScript.
+- Basic knowledge of Node, JavaScript and MongoDB.
 - Node and NPM installed.
-- Basic Knowledge of MongoDB.
 - MongoDB Atlas account

 ### How to Start